 The FSTAT register defines the Flash state machine command status and Flash array access, protection and blank verify status.
-This register is banked.

 Figure 3-7 Flash Status Register (FSTAT)

 Register bits CBEIF, PVIOL and ACCERR are readable and writable, bits CCIF and BLANK are readable and not writable, bits 3, 1 and 0 read zero and are not writable.